Special Education

 - Parent participation - Parents may participate as full partners and have full knowledge of their student's education program.

 Procedural Safeguards - The IDEA provides parents and eligible students with certain rights in the special education process.
-These are called Procedural Safeguards.
+These are called Procedural Safeguardsclick to take full advantage of our school community.

 Section 504 of the Rehabilitation Act of 1973